tjlalobo/unit-trust-smart-contract/README.md

 ## Running tests

-Run the below command in at terminal to run Smart Contract unit tests.
+Run the below command in a terminal to run Smart Contract unit tests.

 ```bash
 $ npm test